swcarpentry/python-novice-inflammation/setup.md

 ### Obtain lesson materials

-1. Download [python-novice-inflammation-data.zip][zipfile1]
+1. Download [swc-python.zip][zipfile1].
-        and [python-novice-inflammation-code.zip][zipfile2].
-2. Create a folder called `swc-python` on your Desktop.
-3. Move downloaded files into this newly created folder.
-4. Unzip the files.
+2. Unzip the files.

-You should now see two new folders called `data` and `code` in your `swc-python` directory on your Desktop.
+You should now see the `swc-python` directory on your Desktop containing two new folders called `data` and `code`.

 &nbsp; <!-- vertical spacer -->